MauricioSalazare/tensorpowerflow/README.rst

 What is TensorPowerFlow?
 ------------------------

 An ultra-fast power flow based on Laurent series expansion.
-The power flow is intended for a applications where massive amounts of power flows computations are required. e.g., electrical load time series, metaheuristics, electrical grid environments for reinforcement learning.
+The power flow is intended for applications where massive amounts of power flow computations are required. e.g., electrical load time series, metaheuristics, electrical grid environments for reinforcement learning.

 How to install